Rishabhrj03/test101/README.md

 npm install

-Start the frontend server:
+Start the frontend development server:

 bash

     npm start

-    The frontend will typically be served on http://localhost:3000 by default.
+    By default, the frontend will be served on http://localhost:3000.

-Setting Up the Backend
+Backend Setup

     Navigate to the backend directory: